zhoudongxu/SAI/doc/sai-ptf/tunnel_test_plan.md

 1. Make sure create tunnel_pipe with encap_ttl_val attribute as user defined ttl_val=20, encap_ttl_mode attr with SAI_TUNNEL_TTL_MODE_PIPE_MODEL
 2. Generate input packet with ip_ttl field as 64.
 3. Send input packet from port1.
-4. Create Expected ipinip packet with ip_ttl field in outer ip header as ttl_val,inner ip_ttl as 63.
+4. Create Expected ipinip packet with ip_ttl field in the outer IP header as ttl_val, inner ip_ttl as 63.
-5. Recieve ipinip packet from port22, compare it with expected ipinip packet.
+5. Recieve ipinip packet from port22, and compare it with the expected ipinip packet.

 - decap_ttl_set_pipe
-1. Make sure create tunnel with decap_ttl_mode attr with SAI_TUNNEL_TTL_MODE_PIPE_MODEL
+1. Make sure to create a tunnel with decap_ttl_mode attr with SAI_TUNNEL_TTL_MODE_PIPE_MODEL
-2. Generate input ipinip packet with ip_ttl field in outer ip header as 64 , one in inner ip header as 51, expected recieved packet with ip_ttl field as 50.
+2. Generate input ipinip packet with ip_ttl field in the outer IP header as 64, and one in the inner IP header as 51.
 3. Send packet from port22.
-4. Recieve ipinip packet from port1, compare it with expected packet.
+4. Recieve ipinip packet from port1, compare it with the expected packet, expected received packet with ip_ttl field as 50.

 ## Test Group2: TTL Uniform Mode